shiruder/menu-fullstack/README.md

 ## Install the Application

-Run thess commands from the directory to install dependencies.
+Run these commands from the directory to install dependencies.
 ```bash
 cd [my-app-name]/api/public
 composer install